dmosorast/burler/PLANNING.md

 - Add Stream base class
   - Constants for replication method (Full Table, Key-Based Incremental, etc.)
 - Add Magic sync and discovery modes that use configured Stream base classes (if they exist)
+  - On the topic of context, the sync functions for a stream can be wrapped in a decorator that wraps the return value in a tuple of (Stream, data) for interleaving streams
+  - Needs to write and read "currently-syncing" state value (for sub-streams, should handle parent/sub level)
 - Add standard informational logging for starting tap, starting stream, etc.
 - Add standard metrics
 - Implement loading a sample config file from a relative path for dict-based validation (or absolute path.
 Why not?)